-The responsibilities of the Directors and the Auditor, in connection with the financial statements, appear below and in the report of the Auditor in the Annual Report.
+The responsibilities of the Directors and the Auditor, in connection with the financial statements, appear on pages 47 and 53.

 The Directors who held office at the date of approval of this Directors' Report confirm that, so far as they are each aware, there is no relevant audit information of which the Company's Auditor is unaware, and each Director has taken all the steps that he or she could reasonably be expected to have taken as a Director in order to make himself or herself aware of any relevant audit information and to establish that the Company's Auditor is aware of that information.
 Additionally, there have been no important events since the year end which warrant disclosure.